 Learn which photos to submit, which publications to pursue, and how to impress photo editors.
 Get published with these straightforward steps!

-Step One: What Do You Want?
+Step One: Know What You Want?

-Recognition is fun, without a doubt!
-However, before you make getting published your end-all, be-all goal, make sure you define why.
-Consider your photography portfolio.
-You’ve filled it with the genre and style of images you most want to make, right?
-Make sure you create and select your publication submissions with the same approach.
+You’ve filled it with the genre and style of images you most want to produce, right?
+You must create and select your photography submissions with the same approach.

 Stay Focused on Your Brand Voice

-All publicity impacts your brand – for worse or for better.
-Make sure you stay in control of your brand voice, and be choosey about which publications you pursue.
-Your work is best enhanced when it’s published by a blog or magazine whose values align with your brand vision.
+All publicity impacts your photography brand – for worse or for better.
+You must stay in control of your brand voice, and be choosy about which publications you pursue.

-Determine What’s Your Reason to Get Published
+Determine What’s Your Reason for Publishing Your Work

-- attract more ideal clients
+- attract more ideal client

-- build your reputation
+- build your reputation in the photography industry

 “Metrics are great for many things, but sometimes you just need to dive into a creative project that feeds the soul.
 Passion projects help turn your creative energy and business in directions you couldn’t imagine.”